NBISweden/module-openrefine-dm-practices/_episodes/01-introduction.md

 ## Getting help for OpenRefine.

 You can find out a lot more about OpenRefine at [http://openrefine.org](http://openrefine.org) and check out some great introductory videos.
 These videos and others on OpenRefine can also be found on YouTube, search with 'OpenRefine'.
-There is a [Google Group](https://groups.google.com/forum/?hl=en#!forum/openrefine) that can answer many beginner questions and problems.
+There is a [Forum](https://forum.openrefine.org/) that can answer many beginner questions and problems.
 Information can also be found on [StackOverflow](https://stackoverflow.com/questions/tagged/openrefine), where you can get a lot of help.
 As with other programs of this type, OpenRefine libraries are available, too, where you can find a script you need and copy it into your OpenRefine instance to run it on your dataset.

 {% include links.md %}